Darlene and Dave,

 and hammered copper story scenes for the walls.

-And they did go to a sequestered summer lake
+And they did go to a hidden summer lake

 to swim and to collect things that drifted.